Lois Bulley: Personal life

 She was born on 2 December 1901 at Mickwell Brow, a house built for her father near the village of Ness near the market town of Neston on the Wirral Peninsula, Cheshire.
-She had a brother Alfred Wishaw Bulley (born 1905).
+She had a brother Alfred Whishaw Bulley (born 1905).
 They were brought up as agnostics, despite the Congregationalist and Anglican backgrounds of their parents.

 After initially being educated at home by French and German governesses, she was sent to the co-educational Bedales School, Hampshire and then trained as a nurse and midwife at Queen Mary Maternity Hospital in Hampstead, qualifying in 1925.
-She worked initially in the east end of London.
+She worked initially in the East End of London.

 Although she was born into wealth, she became committed to the socialist principles of her parents and devoted much of her life to philanthropy and political activity through local government.
 She was an advocate for women's participation in civil society and inclusion at senior levels in business.

-She returned to Ness and became a member of the Management Committee of Neston and Parkgate Housing Society that aimed to replace slum housing with new, better quality, homes.
+She returned to Ness and became a member of the management committee of Neston and Parkgate Housing Society that aimed to replace slum housing with new, better quality, homes.
 She was also a member of Wirral Footpaths and Open Spaces Preservation Society.
 Her father died in 1942.

 In 1948, she was appointed to the Liverpool Regional Hospital Board and chaired the mental services committee, and then the board itself until 1972.
 In the same year she bought her brother's share of the family home and donated it and an endowment of £75,000 to the University of Liverpool which has become Ness Botanic Gardens.
 This included provision for her mother to live in the house for the rest of her life, and that the gardens would be open to the public.
 She herself lived at Birch Hey in Ness Holt, sharing it with Ellen Norman.

-In 1954, she converted to Christianity, becoming a member of the Quakers.
+In 1954, she became a member of the Quakers.
 In 1956, after her mother's death, she set up a charitable trust (Motormart Charitable Trust) to benefit people in East Africa in part because some of her family's wealth originated from Africa, and also because there were several Quaker mission centres in the region.
 It helped fund schools and colleges, including one that has now become the Technical University of Kenya.
 It also supported other projects including supporting small businesses.
 In 1973 she decided that the trust should be wound up.
 There is still a Lois Bulley Scholarship Fund to support Kenyan women to attend university.

 She was a life-long teetotaller.

-In later life she was able to enjoy the theatres, concerts and galleries and particularly ballet in London where she, and a friend Mrs Nancy Kershaw Warden of the Heswall Meeting House, had a small flat.
+In later life she was able to enjoy the theatres, concerts and galleries and particularly ballet in London where she, and a friend Mrs Nancy Kershaw, warden of the Heswall Meeting House, had a small flat.
 They also travelled around the UK, France, Spain and Germany in a campervan.
 After living in Chester they finally moved to Tarvin in Cheshire where Mrs Kershaw had a bungalow.
 She died there on 27 December 1995 at the age of 94.